Loose ear decompositions and their applications to right-angled Artin groups: Introduction

-Our characterisations all depend on a generalisation of ear decompositions of graphs that we call loose ear decompositions.
-An ear is a graph that consists of a single path or a single cycle.~\cite[p.~252]{schr04} We assume that every ear, path and cycle contains more than one vertex.
+Our characterizations all depend on a generalization of ear decompositions of graphs that we call loose ear decompositions.
+We assume that every ear, path and cycle contains more than one vertex.
 In order to take over a term for paths to ears, we call one distinguished vertex of a cycle its end point and all other vertices inner vertices (thus, one can think of a cycle as path whose endpoints are identified).
 An ear decomposition of $\Gamma$ is a finite sequence of ears $\lbrace \Gamma_i \rbrace_{i = 1}^m$ contained in the graph $\Gamma$ and satisfying the following properties.
 The ear $\Gamma_1$ is a cycle.
 For any $i > 1$ only the endpoints of the ear $\Gamma_i$ are contained in the previous ears $\bigcup_{j = 1}^{i-1} \Gamma_j$, but none of its inner vertices (if there are any).
-Finally, $\Gamma = \bigcup_{i = 1}^m \Gamma_i$.~\cite[p.~235--237]{gro19}, \cite[Definition~1]{schm16} We define a loose ear decompositions of $\Gamma$ as a finite sequence of ears $\lbrace \Gamma_i \rbrace_{i = 1}^m$ in the same way, but without imposing that $\Gamma_1$ is a cycle or that the end points of $\Gamma_i$ have to be contained in $\bigcup_{j = 1}^{i-1} \Gamma_j$.
-Our main technical tool is a characterisation of loose ear decompositions of $\Gamma$ in terms of its RAAG $A(\Gamma)$. \\
+Finally, $\Gamma = \bigcup_{i = 1}^m \Gamma_i$~\cite[p.~235--237]{gro19}, \cite[Definition~1]{schm16}.
+We define a loose ear decompositions of $\Gamma$ as a finite sequence of ears $\lbrace \Gamma_i \rbrace_{i = 1}^m$ in the same way, but without imposing that $\Gamma_1$ is a cycle or that the end points of $\Gamma_i$ have to be contained in $\bigcup_{j = 1}^{i-1} \Gamma_j$. \\